 You’ve selected the subject, done the research, have an idea of the image you want to create and a story you wish to tell.
 Now, it’s time to grab your camera and head out and, by the way, be sure to bring a ton of patience with you!

-- Do Not Feed, shout at, or otherwise do anything to interfere with the natural behavior of any animal.
+- Do Not Feed, shout at, or otherwise do anything to interfere with the natural behavior of any wild animal.
+Spend time, near the animal at a distance, where it feels comfortable.
 Wait for the moments where the animal is doing what you want; however, don’t attempt to cause or bring about it.
 Firstly, you don’t want any animal associating humans with food – especially, when you get to predatory animals like bears, cougars, tigers, lions, etc.

-- Aperture Priority Mode: I’d highly recommend putting your camera on Aperture Priority mode if your goal is to photograph Wildlife.
+- Camera Settings for Wildlife Photography: I’d highly recommend putting your camera on Aperture Priority mode if your goal is to photograph Wildlife.
 What is Aperture Priority mode?
-Aperture Priority mode is a semi-automatic setting for the camera that allows you to control the aperture setting and the camera adjusts both the shutter and ISO to correctly expose the image.
+Aperture Priority mode is a semi-automatic setting for the camera that allows you to control the aperture setting and the camera adjusts both the shutter speed and ISO to correctly expose the image.
 The key to using Aperture Priority mode is to notice if it is under or overexposing an image before you fire off a series of shots.
 Based on the results of your test shot, set the exposure compensation accordingly.

 - Setup Your Shots: Be aware of your surroundings!
 What’s in the foreground?
 What’s in the background?
 When looking through your viewfinder does it look like a great composition of a photo?
 Is it something you’d be happy with for an end result?
 If not, move your feet; shoot high, shoot low, always get eyes in the shot.

 - Make use of the downtime!
-If you are in position and waiting for your ideal shot or better lighting then make use of the downtime by photographing the landscape, flowers, insects (if you have a macro lens setup), always be looking at what is going on around you.
+If you are in position and waiting for your ideal shot or better lighting then make use of the downtime by doing a bit of landscape photography, flowers, insects (if you have a macro lens setup), always be looking at what is going on around you.
 In nature, something is ALWAYS happening even if it feels like nothing is happening.

 - The Golden Hour: Sunrise and Sunset are the best for outdoor photography because the sun is lower which makes the light softer, thus giving you softer shadows, and the warm tones are a prominent feature during this time of day.
 This is why it is the optimum time for outdoor photography.